Imagine you’re at a party with a mix of old chums and people you haven’t met.

 The world doesn’t need more content.
 We’re drowning in it, thank you very much.
 The problem is that the vast majority of it is mediocre.

 It’s not bad, per se.
 It’s just forgettable—like a boring conversation.

 What the world needs is good content.
 Content that resonates.
-It plants a flag in your psyche, and you find yourself thinking about it again a few days later—like an engaging conversation.
+That plants a flag in your psyche so you find yourself thinking about it again a few days later—like an engaging conversation.